-5.4.1 It has been identified that within the PDA are is a designated heritage asset; the Grade II listed Hatton House, plus the curtilage consideration of Block C. As such the following assessment seeks to identify the significance of these heritage assets and to what extent the PDA contributes to this significance.
+5.4.1 It has been identified that within the development proposals involve changes to the designated heritage asset; the Grade II listed Hatton House, plus the curtilage consideration of Little Brescia and The Lodge.
+As such the following assessment seeks to identify the significance of these heritage assets and to what extent the proposed development contributes to this significance.

-Hatton House (Listed under the name Ursuline Convent School) Architectural Interest:
+Hatton House (Listed under the name Ursuline Convent School)

+Architectural Interest:

 - 5.4.2 The listing states that it was built in 1886 as a private house, reputedly for a tea planter.
 However, documentary research undertaken by the Westgate on Sea Heritage Centre confirm that the house was built for William Jarrett, a retired solicitor that was involved in the wider Westgate on Sea estates sales.
 The front elevation is of two to three storeys with three gables.
 It is faced with red brick with stone window dressings.
 Some windows with sashes, some are modified Venetian windows and some mullions and transoms.
 The porch area contains much stained glass.
 The ground floor porch with open pediment contains a moulded shell and two plain Tuscan columns and two pilasters.
 The rear elevation has three gables, two of which are curved.
-The gables, front and back have monograms with WJJ displayed (Plates 9 & 11). - 5.4.3 At the time of the building of the main house, The Lodge was constructed and also stables and a coach house with living quarters.
+The gables, front and back have monograms with WJJ displayed (Plates 9). - 5.4.3 At the time of the building of the main house, The Lodge was constructed and also stables and a coach house with living quarters.
 The Lodge still exists but it is believed from the map regression that the stables and coach house was demolished to be replaced by school buildings in the late 1930s.
-At the rear there used to be a conservatory attached.
+At the rear of the house there used to be a conservatory attached.
 This has been replaced at some point by a brick extension, probably during the late 1950s based on the map regression. - 5.4.4 The listing refers to good interior of the period.
 Staircase with heavy carved balusters.
 The Parlour has a Neo-Jacobean plasterwork ceiling of scrolls and putti and the Library has a strapwork plastered ceiling.
-There are Fireplaces with swag or scroll decorations and one marble fireplace with pilasters in the shape of terms and a swag frieze.
-The interior was not assessed for this report.

-5.4.5 An article in The Builders Magazine date June 12th 1886, supplies additional information in the form of a ground floor plan and commentary on the interior.
+There are fireplaces with swag or scroll decorations and one marble fireplace with pilasters in the shape of terms and a swag frieze. - 5.4.5 An article in The Builders Magazine date June 12th 1886, supplies additional information.
 It confirms that the architect was John Thomas Wimperis.
 He was born in 1829, died 1904 and practiced in London.
 His most noticeable buildings he designed being shops in Oxford Street opposite Selfridges, which are still in use today and he was associated with the Grosvenor Estate.
-Early photographs of the house thought to date from the 1890s of the house can be seen in Plates 16 and 17.
+Early photographs of the house thought to date from the 1890s can be seen in the cover plate and Plate 17.